Frostswing/CoupleTasks/documentation/ARCHITECTURE.md

 - Auto-add to inventory on purchase
 - Mark items as purchased
 - Archive completed shopping trips
+- **Shopping List Archive:** When shopping mode ends, all purchased items are grouped together by `shopping_trip_date` and archived as a complete shopping list with date
 - **Smart Suggestions:** When adding items, suggests archived items that start with the same letter
 - **Archive Search:** When typing in the item name field, searches through archived items with Google-like autocomplete (matches items containing the search text anywhere in the name)
 - **Auto-fill from Archive:** Clicking on an archived item suggestion auto-fills the form with the item's name, category, unit, and quantity